kshanmug-synaptics/onnx_bf16/README.md

 🎯 Weights-only quantization shows better accuracy on average!

 📁 All output models saved to: output_models/
-💡 Note: FP32 models with fixed shapes are saved as *_fp32.onnx 💡 Note: Full BF16 models are created for future use with BF16-compatible runtimes Processing complete!
+💡 Note: Static opset22 models with fixed shapes are saved as *_static_opset22.onnx 💡 Note: Full BF16 models are created for future use with BF16-compatible runtimes Processing complete!
 ```